Harlequin: Origin of the name

 The name Harlequin is taken from that of a mischievous "devil" or "demon" character in popular French Passion Plays.
-It originates with an Old French term herlequin, hellequin, first attested in the 11th century, by the chronicler Orderic Vitalis, who recounts a story of a monk who was pursued by a troop of demons when wandering on the coast of Normandy, France, at night.
+It originates with an Old French term herlequin, hellequin, first attested in the 11th century, by the chronicler Orderic Vitalis, who recounts a story of a monk who encountered a troop of demons and tormented souls when wandering on the coast of Normandy, France, at night.
 These demons were led by a masked, club-wielding giant and they were known as familia herlequin (var. familia herlethingi).
 This medieval French version of the Germanic Wild Hunt, Mesnée d'Hellequin, has been connected to the English figure of Herla cyning ('host-king'; German: Erlkönig).
 Hellequin was depicted as a black-faced emissary of the devil, roaming the countryside with a group of demons chasing the damned souls of evil people to Hell.
 The physical appearance of Hellequin offers an explanation for the traditional colours of Harlequin's red-and-black mask.
 The name's origin could also be traced to a knight from the 9th century, Hellequin of Boulogne, who died fighting the Normans and originated a legend of devils.
 In Cantos XXI and XXII from Dante's Inferno there is a devil by the name of Alichino.
 The similarities between the devil in Dante's Inferno and the Arlecchino are more than cosmetic.
 The prank-like antics of the devils in the aforementioned antics reflect some carnivalesque aspects.

 The first known appearance on stage of Hellequin is dated to 1262, the character of a masked and hooded devil in Jeu da la Feuillière by Adam de la Halle, and it became a stock character in French passion plays.